johnsonzhang434/SeetGeek/docs/isaacreq.md

 - open /login
 - Enter email in element `#email`
 - enter a valid password in `#password` (ex. `Password1!`)
-- validate that there is an `#error` element that contains the message "email/password format is incorrect
+- validate that there is an `#message` element that contains the message "email/password format is incorrect